 - How are contracts and agreements different?
 A contract is a legally binding document signaling an agreement between parties.
 An agreement does not necessarily signal having a contract.

 - How are expand and contract different?
 When something expands, it grows bigger, while contracting means something get smaller.

 - How are a patent and franchise different?
 A patent provides an inventor with a monopoly for a specified period of time.
 Patents may be licensed for use to a franchise.

 If you need help with franchising and contract manufacturing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.